biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  *  Toro-Núñez, O. and Lira-Noriega, Andrés (in press) Discordant phylogenetic endemism patterns in a recently diversified Brassicaceae lineage from the Atacama Desert: When choices in phylogenetics and species distribution information matter.
+[Journal of Biogeography](https://doi.org/10.1111/jbi.13846).

   *  Sosa, V., Vásquez-Cruz, M. and Villarreal-Quintanilla, J.A.
 (2020) Influence of climate stability on endemism of the vascular plants of the Chihuahuan Desert.
 [Journal of Arid Environments, 177, 104139](https://doi.org/10.1016/j.jaridenv.2020.104139).

   *  Mienna, I.M., Speed, J.D.M., Bendiksby, M., Thornhill, A.H., Mishler, B.D., Martin, M.D. (in press) Differential patterns of floristic phylogenetic diversity across a post‐glacial landscape.
 [Journal of Biogeography](https://doi.org/10.1111/jbi.13789).